What You Can Do With Your Old Breast Pump?

 You can donate your breast pump to a local women’s shelter or hospital that uses them for women who can’t afford them.
-If you live in the United States, there are several organizations that will accept donations and distribute them within the country.
+Several organizations will accept and distribute donations if you live in the United States.
 You can also find local organizations that accept donations through social media sites like Facebook and Instagram.

 2) Sell it!

 If you’re done with breastfeeding, you can sell your pump.
-This is a great way to recoup some of the money that was spent on purchasing the product and then using it for the past few months or years.
+This is a great way to recoup some of the money spent on purchasing and using the product for the past few months or years.
 There are a few different ways you can sell your breast pump.
 The first option is to donate it to a local women’s shelter or hospital and let them sell it for you.
 They will then use the proceeds from the sale to help other mothers who need breast pumps but cannot afford them.

-Another option if you have a manual pump or electric pump that’s still in good condition is to sell it on sites like eBay, Craigslist, and Amazon.
+Another option if you have a manual pump or electric pump that’s still in good condition, sell it on sites like eBay, Craigslist, and Amazon.
 You can get even more than half of what you paid for it originally!
 Don’t forget to include the parts that might be missing!
-But before you do any of this, make sure to clean out all of its parts first.
+But before you do any of this, clean out its parts first.

 3) Recycle it!

 If you don’t think anyone would want your old pump, you can recycle it instead!
-Most major cities offer some kind of recycling program for electronics and appliances, so check into this option if you’re unsure where to take your old device.
+Most major cities offer a recycling program for electronics and appliances, so check into this option if you’re unsure where to take your old device.

 - Recycle responsibly!

 While recycling is good for the environment, many cities have restrictions on what kinds of materials can be accepted for recycling—and breast pumps aren’t always among them!
-Check with your city before throwing yours away just because they’re not accepted by its recyclers: some cities have special programs or drop-off locations specifically for breast pumps, and your local recycling center may be able to help you find them.
+Check with your city before throwing yours away because its recyclers do not accept them.
+Some cities have special programs or drop-off locations specifically for breast pumps, and your local recycling center may be able to help you find them.

 Other ideas for old breast pumps

-- If you’re planning on having another baby, keep the pump around and use it as a spare.
-You never know when a baby will come along unexpectedly and you’ll need to pump milk for them.
+- If you plan on having another baby, keep the pump around and use it as a spare.
+You never know when a baby will come along unexpectedly, and you’ll need to pump milk for them.